sequenceiq/slider/src/site/markdown/hoya_cluster_descriptions.md

 a problem with the specific node on which the attempt to run the container was made.

+#### `hoya.container.failure.threshold`

+An integer stating the number of failures tolerated in a single role before the cluster is considered to have failed.

 ## Roles

 A Hoya application consists of the Hoya Application Master, "the AM", which